GRADUATE SCHOOL OF BEHAVIORAL HEALTH SCIENCES

 TUITION: $3,000.00 ($500.00 per unit)

 A $300 deposit is required at the time of registration.
-Pay the balance in full on November 13, or in three biweekly installment payments.
+Pay the balance in full on June 24, or make three monthly installment payments.
 Options are provided during registration.

 Click here to REGISTER.